opensearch-project/documentation-website/_install-and-configure/additional-plugins/mapper-size-plugin.md

 ## Examples

-After starting up a cluster, you can create an index with size mapping enabled, index a document, and search for documents.
+After starting up a cluster, you can create an index with size mapping enabled, index a document, and search for documents, as shown in the following examples.

 ### Create an index with size mapping enabled